XuPaperCup/WorldEdit-BE/README.md

 Translation file path for Behaviour Pack: <a href="https://github.com/XuPaperCup/WorldEdit-BE/tree/master/BP/texts">BP/texts</a>/(version)/zh_TW.lang

 ## Installation
-*Please note that the translation may not be fully correct and there might be some issue occur.*
+*Please note that the translation may not be fully correct and there might be some issue occur in MCBE.*

 ### Prerequisite
 If you haven't, please install the WorldEdit-BE addon made by SIsilicon from MCPEDL Page first.